Skip to content

 pass

-Category and tag list the function belongs to.
-These parameters do not participate in or control the function's execution; they are primarily used to facilitate function management and classification.
+The function's category and tag list do not participate in or control the function's operation themselves.
+They are mainly used to facilitate the categorized management of functions.
 They can be used together or separately.

 Example